nich-rees/cumc2024.github.io/content/en/visitors-guide/index.md

 ### Fun things to do in Vancouver

 - [Vancouver Aquarium](https://maps.app.goo.gl/PUrMcmrbctmDpukQA)
-- [Vancouver Art Gallery](https://maps.app.goo.gl/X4gQW2jnYPXMPJqVA- [Granville Island](https://maps.app.goo.gl/TQoBYhFqcd1QyizD7): This place is considered as a bit of a tourist trap, but it has some nice food, and the views are great.)
+- [Vancouver Art Gallery](https://maps.app.goo.gl/Eq25qMnZy4CrF88W6) [Granville Island](https://maps.app.goo.gl/TQoBYhFqcd1QyizD7): This place is considered as a bit of a tourist trap, but it has some nice food, and the views are great.
 - [Khatsahlano Street Party](https://maps.app.goo.gl/TeK85PThPNHdzGKB7): Annual street party in Vancouver, if you are here early for the weekend before the conference.
 - You can make the journey to **Richmond** (or spend time there before your flight, as it is much closer to the airport).
   - You can do some shopping, or try some of the great Asian restuarants there.
 Easy places to eat are ff (these places don't serve your typical food court food) although there are many other sit-down restaurants worth checking out as well.
 Things are a little cheaper, but many places here only take cash
   - You can also check out the[Richmond Night Market](https://maps.app.goo.gl/EJ4AuPNuXrxSL2QS8).
 Note that this place is considered to be very overpriced, but can make for a memorable experience.
   - To prevent confusion for transit: southbound trains alternate between going towards Richmond ("Richmond Brighouse") and towards the airport ("YVR Airport").
 They split at the Bridgeport station.

 ### Touching grass

 NOTE: Parks located in Vancouver (surprisingly) have a closing time.
 Unless otherwise posted, parks/beaches are only open between 6:00 - 22:00.

 - [Stanley Park](https://maps.app.goo.gl/TJcxzK11uSz6g3eNA): One of Vancouver's biggest local attractions.
 Bordered on all sides by the ocean, Stanley Park also contains Vancouvers’ Aquarium.
 Note that this closes surprisingly early at 17:30.
 - [VanDusen Botanical Garden](https://maps.app.goo.gl/n2Vjdw5YMgogAdaT9)
 - [Queen Elizabeth Park](https://maps.app.goo.gl/oHVZZwTgYzYYsgZ17): There are tons of flora here, and you can get a view of downtown Vancouver.
 This is also where the banquet is happening on Thursday.